tarunmenon/Elev_migration_diet/README.md

 DATE: The date the faecal sample was collected

 ## Intermediate Datasets
-These are datasets that are outputs at various stages of the analysis pipeline in case the user wants to skip any step (Some of the steps in the pipeline require significant computational resources which many users may not have access to)
+These are datasets that are outputs at various stages of the analysis pipeline in case the user wants to skip any step (Some of the steps in the pipeline require significant computational resources which many users may not have access to).
+This is available on the GitHub repository

 1) **arthropod2023_dadaoutput.fasta**: Denoised and dereplicated arthropod ASVs from the DADA2 pipeline on the MiSeq run (after using cutadapt to remove primer sequences)